 - Gardening promotes exercise.
 In turn, exercise has a positive impact on mental health.

 - Getting our hands dirty reduces stress.
 Researchers have found a link between soil bacteria and stress resilience.
 Bacteria promote the health of the microbiome, which subsequently promotes healthy brain function.

 - Fresh, local produce has more nutritional value than many other foods.
-Vegetables and fruit almost always contain more vitamins and minerals than highly processed foods or snack foods.
+Vegetables and fruit are the best foods for mental health because almost always contain more vitamins and minerals than highly processed foods or snack foods.

 Cooking Is Creative